Choose another writer in this calendar:

 "Become the change you want to see in the world."
 (Vice President Al Gore's quotation from Gandhi)

-For further reading: Gandhi: Anti-biography of a Great Soul by Michaël de Saint-Cheron (2016); Great Soul: Mahatma Gandhi and His Struggle with India Joseph Lelyveld (2011); Gandhi and Churchill: The Rivalry That Destroyed an Empire and Forged Our Age by Arthur Herman (2010); Gandhi's Passion: The Life and Legacy of Mahatma Gandhi by Stanley Wolpert (2001); Gandhian satyagraha: an analytical and critical approach by Ajay Shanker Rai (2000); Gandhi's Body: Sex, Diet, and the Politics of Nationalism by Joseph S. Alter (2000); Colonialism, Tradition, and Reform by Bhikhu C. Parekh (1999); Gandhi in the twenty first century: an alternative approach to development, ed. by Vasant Kumar Bawa (1999); The Forgotten Woman: The Untold Story of Kastur Gandhi, Wife of Mahatma Gandhi by Arun Gandhi, et al. (1998); Gandhi: A Life by Yogesh Chadha (1998); Gandhi Great Soul by John B. Severance (1997); Gandhi: Struggling for Autonomy by Ronald J. Terchek (1998); Gandhi: The Power of Pacifism by Catherine Clemen (1996); The Gandhi Reader: A Sourcebook of His Life and Writings, ed. by Homer A. Jack (1995); Mahatma Gandhi by Sankar Ghose (1991); Gandhi: Prisoner of Hope by Judith Brown (1990); Mahatma Gandhi: A Biography by B.R.
+For further reading: Gandhi: The Years That Changed the World, 1914-1948 by Ramachandra Guha (2018); Gandhi: Anti-biography of a Great Soul by Michaël de Saint-Cheron (2016); Gandhi Before India by Ramachandra Guha (2013); Great Soul: Mahatma Gandhi and His Struggle with India Joseph Lelyveld (2011); Gandhi and Churchill: The Rivalry That Destroyed an Empire and Forged Our Age by Arthur Herman (2010); Gandhi's Passion: The Life and Legacy of Mahatma Gandhi by Stanley Wolpert (2001); Gandhian satyagraha: an analytical and critical approach by Ajay Shanker Rai (2000); Gandhi's Body: Sex, Diet, and the Politics of Nationalism by Joseph S. Alter (2000); Colonialism, Tradition, and Reform by Bhikhu C. Parekh (1999); Gandhi in the twenty first century: an alternative approach to development, ed. by Vasant Kumar Bawa (1999); The Forgotten Woman: The Untold Story of Kastur Gandhi, Wife of Mahatma Gandhi by Arun Gandhi, et al. (1998); Gandhi: A Life by Yogesh Chadha (1998); Gandhi Great Soul by John B. Severance (1997); Gandhi: Struggling for Autonomy by Ronald J. Terchek (1998); Gandhi: The Power of Pacifism by Catherine Clemen (1996); The Gandhi Reader: A Sourcebook of His Life and Writings, ed. by Homer A. Jack (1995); Mahatma Gandhi by Sankar Ghose (1991); Gandhi: Prisoner of Hope by Judith Brown (1990); Mahatma Gandhi: A Biography by B.R.
 Nanda (1989); The Moral and Political Though of Mahatma Gandhi by R.N.
 Iyer (1973); Conquest of Violence by Joan V. Bondurant (1965); Mahatma by Dinanath G. Tendulkar (1960-63, 8 vols.); Mahatma Gandhi by Bal Ram Nanda (1958) - For further information: - Epigrams from Gandhiji - Man of the Millenium - Mahatma Gandhi and His Myths